Bert-JanP/Incident-Response-Powershell/README.md

 Powershell.exe -ExecutionPolicy Bypass .\DFIR-Script.ps1
 ```

-## DFIR Script | Defender For Endpoit Live Response Integration
+## DFIR Script | Defender For Endpoint Live Response Integration
-It is possible to use the DFIR Script in combination with the Defender For Endpoint Live Repsonse.
+It is possible to use the DFIR Script in combination with the Defender For Endpoint Live Response.
 Make sure that Live Response is setup (See DOCS).
-Since my script is usigned a setting change must be made to able to run the script.
+Since my script is unsigned, a setting change must be made to be able to run the script.

 There is a blog article available that explains more about how to leverage Custom Script in Live Response: [Incident Response Part 3: Leveraging Live Response](https://kqlquery.com/posts/leveraging-live-response/)